 The risk of developing dementia and Alzheimer’s disease is a risk factor involved with hearing loss.
 It is calculated that a person who has severe, neglected hearing loss increases their possibility of brain impairment by five fold.
 The risk of getting dementia goes up by three times with moderate hearing loss and doubles with even mild hearing loss.
 Hearing aids bring the danger back to a normal level.

 Of course, there is a cost to getting hearing aids.
 If you look at the costs you will encounter by deciding not to get hearing aids or buying cheaper ones, the choice is obvious.
-Make an appointment with your hearing care specialist right away.
+Make an appointment right away.